 The total height gain on the marathon is 995m.
 The altitude at the start is 2.400m and the lowest point, in Paro Town, is 2,200.

 Travelling Fit is a fully accredited travel agency which offers a full range of services to our clients.
 This enables us to book your flights and additional touring to help us assist you in creating your perfect holiday experience.

 The entry fee for the Thunder Dragon Half Marathon Bhutan is included in the price of the Marathon package.

-The Thunder Dragon Half Marathon starts early in the morning and the exact time will be confirmed during the tour.
+The Thunder Dragon Half Marathon starts at around 8.30am.
+Note that the exact time will be confirmed during the tour.

-There is no cut off time for the Half Marathon.
+There is no cut off time for the Thunder Dragon Half Marathon.

 Final details about the timing will be announced in your participant guide.